-Above: Driving down an unmaintained road in Joshua Tree National Park, California
+The Fuso Camper driving down an unmaintained road in Joshua Tree National Park, California.

-Above: Drop down iPad from the roof for navigation with Garmin Navigon
+There is a drop down iPad from the roof for navigation with Garmin Navigon.

-Above: The Garmin Heads-Up navigation, the Heads-Up display projects the navigation instructions to the windshield so you don’t have to take your eyes off the road.
+The Heads-Up display projects the navigation instructions to the windshield so you don’t have to take your eyes off the road.

 Navigation using cellular networks and Google maps works where there is access to cellular networks.
 When I’m outside the reach of cellular networks, I use the Garmin Navigon system on an iPad with a GPS chip and preloaded maps.

 The Delorme InReach Explorer that I installed is primarily for sending SOS messages.
 The Iridium satellite network has global coverage.
 It also allows you to send an email directly via satellite, bypassing the local cellular networks, to communicate with the monitoring station.